Skip to main content

 The Haverford College Retirement Plan is a “defined contribution” plan covered under Section 403(b) of the Internal Revenue Code.
 All contributions to the plan, both Employer and Employee (voluntary pre-tax) are 100% and immediately vested.
 (Employee has full and immediate ownership of these contributions.)

 Employees can select from a diverse investment fund lineup which collectively covers all major asset classes.
 If an investment fund is not specifically selected, the employee will be enrolled in a target-date investment fund as the default fund.
-Employees can choose investment funds on the Fidelity Investments and TIAA fund platforms.
+Employees can choose investment funds on the Fidelity Investments fund platform.
 Fund and contribution allocations can be changed at any time of the year within the employee’s portfolio via the Fidelity NetBenefits website.

 In-service distributions are permitted from the plan (all sources) upon attaining age 59 1⁄2.
 Loans and hardship withdrawals are also permitted from the plan subject to certain restrictions and limitations.